chemgymrl/chemgymrl/docs/lesson_1_react.md

 assert len(action_set) == env.action_space.shape[0]
 ```

-Firtst let's load up the environment, I highly recommend you look at the source code for the reaction bench and
+First, let's load up the environment, I highly recommend you look at the source code for the reaction bench and
 reaction, it should help provide insight into how this all works.
 Further, the lesson on creating a custom reaction
 environment will also help give insight into the reaction mechanics.
 If you run the cell below you will see a graph appear that looks something like this: